-Figure 12: Extract from Manual for Streets showing vehicle widths widths (Fig 7) demonstrates that a 6m wide carriageway is only just wide enough to accommodate two lorries, buses or large agricultural vehicles to pass each other even at very low speed to avoid their wing mirrors touching and this will leave pedestrians on an adjacent narrow pavement, feeling very vulnerable.
+Figure 12: Extract from Manual for Streets showing vehicle widths

+85. Where this width is not possible a clear width of 1500mm should be provided, with an absolute clear minimum width of 1000mm in exceptional cases.'
+The illustration of vehicle widths (Fig 7) demonstrates that a 6m wide carriageway is only just wide enough to accommodate two lorries, buses or large agricultural vehicles to pass each other even at very low speed to avoid their wing mirrors touching and this will leave pedestrians on an adjacent narrow pavement, feeling very vulnerable.
 The pandemic also highlights that narrow pavements on only one side of the road make it extremely difficult to adhere to social/physical distance restrictions.
 Given the concerns that already exist and the recognition that some older developments did not make adequate pavement provision the HNP proposes the following